rubocode/frontier.nvim/doc/design/ORIGIN.md

 I would be happy if I could create this handful of colorschemes with a single theming abstraction that is customized to accomodate multiple palettes.

-They use different palettes and different choices (theming abstractions) in injecting those colors into the highlight scheme which support _standard_ neovim highlighting and _custom_ plugin support.
+They use different palettes and different choices (colors and themes) in injecting those colors into the highlight scheme which support _standard_ neovim highlighting and _custom_ plugins.
 It seemed a good idea to centralize and stabilize the highlight definitions in order that all themes (colorschemes) benefited when a new plugin was added to the ones that were chosen to be included.